A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: DISCUSSION

 The temperature data in \cite{wiki_temp_records} has been obtained from the National Oceanic and Atmospheric Administration (NOAA) \cite{NOAA_First_SN}.
 For these two categories, two types of extreme conditions have been considered - extremely cold conditions in a "hot" state and extremely hot conditions in a "cold" state.
 The classification considered whether a state is "cold" or "hot" is done based on the ranking of their average recorded temperatures over the last five years \cite{NOAA_SN}.
 The top five "hot"/"cold" states considered here are as follows -

 \begin{itemize} \item Florida/North Dakota \item Louisiana/Minnesota \item Texas/Wyoming \item Georgia/Montana \item Missisipi/Maine \end{itemize}

-From Tab.~\ref{fig:Equipment_Violations_Standards}, it can be observed that except for capacitor banks and the relays, the recommended ambient temperature limits for all the other equipment undergo violations in at least one of the considered two categories.
+As mentioned earlier, the main reasoning behind considering cold conditions for a "hot" state and vice-versa is because typically the manufacturers do not account for equipment's operating conditions in hotter regions do not consider extreme cold conditions as they are an anomaly.
+In Tab, ~\ref{fig:Equipment_Violations_Standards},for example, for the considered five hottest regions, the historical extreme cold temperatures are binned into (-$20\degree C$, $30\degree C$) and < $30\degree C$.
+We considered cold temperatures since the equipment's operating conditions in hotter regions do not consider extreme cold conditions as they are an anomaly.
+However, the Texas great freeze is a good example of hot climatic region that experienced unexpected cold conditions.
+In the Tab, ~\ref{fig:Equipment_Violations_Standards}, the standard for equipment such as power fuses says that their recommended standard ambient temperature ranges are between -$30\degree C$ and $40\degree C$ which aligns with observed cold temperatures between -$20\degree C$ and $30\degree C$ but does not align with extreme observed cold temperatures of < -$30\degree C$.
+Additionally, from Tab.~\ref{fig:Equipment_Violations_Standards}, it can be observed that except for capacitor banks and the relays, the ambient temperature limits from standards for all the other equipment undergo violations in at least one of the considered two anomaly categories in this work.
 Especially for battery and grounding resistor equipment, their recommended ambient temperature limits would be violated for all the considered extreme scenario anomaly conditions.
+This shows the need for revision of standards due to increased frequency, intensity, and duration of heat waves (Fig. \ref{fig:heatwave_charac}) and polar vortex type events.
 This clearly shows a critical need to revisit and revise the current standards to ensure that the power system equipment performance is considered robust under all possible extreme weather conditions.